 If unsure please contact us.

-Approximately 12 months – flexible according to your study plan (maximum of 5 years).
+15 months to 3 years – flexible according to your study plan (maximum 6 years).

 Your tutor will assess your assignments as you submit them throughout the course and your portfolio is moderated by a De Montfort University Leicester (DMU) External Examiner.